-Research studies empirically quantifying the importance of these barriers are scarce, although potentially relevant to designing effective interventions to reduce the age-related training gap.
+Research studies empirically quantifying the importance of these barriers are scarce, although potentially relevant to designing effective interventions to reduce the agerelated training gap.
 In line with the human capital theory, the time until retirement seems to be a major determinant of training participation.
-An investigation of the effects of pension reforms on the labor market in the Netherlands finds that an increase in the expected retirement age had a positive impact on the training participation of older workers [13].
-More generally, this finding might suggest that the age-related training gap reflects a purely economic evaluation of the opportunity to invest in older workers' training: older workers might be less likely to receive training because it is a less profitable investment.
+Investigations of the effects of pension reforms on the labor market in the Netherlands and Italy find that an increase in the expected retirement age had a positive impact on the training participation of workers in their 50s [13], [14].
+These findings might suggest that the age-related training gap reflects a purely economic evaluation of the opportunity to invest in older workers' training: older workers might be less likely to receive training because it is a less profitable investment.
 Once the employer and the employee have more time to reap the benefits of the investment because of a higher expected retirement age, training participation increases.
 In addition, the positive effect on training participation is found only for workers in larger organizations [13], which are more likely to have sophisticated human resources departments capable of understanding the change in the profitability of the training investment as a result of the longer expected payback period.